yomguy/docker-composition-installer/README.md

 # docker-composition-installer

-Generic script to install a docker composition as a daemon with complete boot/init scripts.
+Generic script to install a docker composition program as a daemon with complete boot/init scripts.

 Compatible only with Linux for now (sysvinit or systemd init systems).

+Dependencies: python, wget (for docker)

 ## Usage

 Just copy `install.py` somewhere in your docker-compose project and run it as root or with `sudo`.

+It will install Docker and docker-compose automatically only if they are not installed yet.

 ```
 usage: install.py [-h] [--uninstall] [--systemd] [config_file]